-- [28] Nevertheless, I believe the third respondent's award falls to be set aside for another reason.
-In his award he moves emphatically from the premise that the applicant had been found guilty on the main charge, even though he appreciates that the chairperson of the disciplinary hearing confused the two charges by tampering the one with elements of the other.
-This the third respondent dismisses as a mere technicality that should not affect the fact that the applicant had been charged with both the main and the alternative charge.
-Relying on an earlier decision of this court, the third respondent then takes the view (correctly) that arbitration proceedings are a de novo consideration of the issue in question, and that he is not bound by the fact that the charge sheet had been incorrectly drawn up.
-He then proceeds to consider both charges in determining the fairness or otherwise of the applicant's dismissal. - [29] There are in my view a number of fundamental misdirections in the third respondent's approach.
+- [26] This in my respectful view is not so much an exercise in substituting this court's own standard for that of the Constitutional Court, as it is an attempt at giving the constitutional standard a construction that eschews the blurring of the line between reviews and appeals. - [27] This Court has found that the decision of the third respondent is reviewable on the following grounds. - In his award the third respondent moves emphatically from the premise that the applicant had been found guilty on the main charge, even though he appreciates that the chairperson of the disciplinary hearing confused the two charges by tampering the one with elements of the other. - [29] This the third respondent dismisses as a mere technicality that should not affect the fact that the applicant had been charged with both the main and the alternative charge.

+- [30] Relying on an earlier decision of this court, the third respondent then takes the view (correctly) that arbitration proceedings are a de novo consideration of the issue in question, and that he is not bound by the fact that the charge sheet had been incorrectly drawn up.
+He then proceeds to consider both charges in determining the fairness or otherwise of the applicant's dismissal. - [31] There are a number of fundamental misdirections in the third respondent's approach.
 First, the third respondent was not confronted with a charge sheet that had been incorrectly drawn up.
 He was confronted with a higgledy-piggledy finding of guilt which confused the one charge with another.
 The result is that it is not clear on which of the two charges the applicant was found guilty.
-A perusal of the transcribed record of the disciplinary hearing (page 245), a written notification of the sanction in terms of regulation 16(1) dated 16 July 2007, and the appeal decision dated 14 December 2007 demonstrates the confusion as regards the charge on which the applicant was found guilty.

-[30] The precise charge on which the applicant was found guilty at the disciplinary hearing is important for purposes of considering an appropriate sanction.
+A perusal of the transcribed record of the disciplinary hearing (page 245), a written notification of the sanction in terms of regulation 16(1) dated 16 July 2007, and the appeal decision dated 14 December 2007 demonstrates the confusion as regards the charge on which the applicant was found guilty. - [32] Second, the precise charge on which the applicant was found guilty at the disciplinary hearing is important for purposes of considering an appropriate sanction.
 Different considerations may apply in determining an appropriate sanction for the main charge in contradistinction to the alternative charge.
 For example, article 7 of Schedule 8 to the LRA (Code of Good Practice) applies in relation to the alternative charge for purposes of finding an appropriate sanction, the "rule or standard regulating conduct in the workplace" being Standard Order (general) 156.
 Not so in relation to the main charge which seems suited more to the application of articles 3(4), 3(5) and 3(6) of the Code of Good Practice in the absence of a rule or standard regulating conduct in the workplace.
 Thus, for purposes of finding an appropriate sanction, the two charges are not "very much intertwined" as the third respondent suggests.